anastasiagorovaya/anastasiagorovaya.github.io/blog/t1-git-blog.md

 *rice crackers*

 Each one of your friends' lists is a separate branch, that develops parallel to the main list.
-Eventually all these lists, the very final versions of Katherine's and George's shopping lists will be **merged** into the master branch for you to go to purchase all these things.
+Eventually all these lists, the very final versions of Katherine's and George's shopping lists will be **merged** into the master branch for you to purchase all these things.

 (this is not the only way to merge!)

 How the merge is done:

-take your list
+grab your list:

 command prompt> git checkout master